litenite42/RumelsRescue-Dev/README.md

 ## How to Play

-- **Jump**: Press W/Up/Click LMB to jump over obstacles.
+- **Jump**: Press W/Up/Click LMB to steer away from the left guardrail.
-- **Avoid Enemies**: Dodge the flannel-covered beasts and other obstacles to keep chasing the truck.
+- **Avoid Enemies**: Dodge through traffic and avoid obstacles to keep chasing the truck.

 ## Contributing